About LionheartK9 Professional Dog Training

 Our specialty is our desire to help owners create happy, willing companions that are a pleasure to own.
 Using proven concepts to change their dogs’ behavior humanely and permanently, we enable owners to really enjoy their dogs, including them in activities other people can only dream about, easily, and without conflict!

 Linda has been featured in articles about dogs and training in Carroll Magazine twice, the Baltimore Sun, The York Daily Record and WITF’s Central Pennsylvania Magazine, as well as various trade magazines throughout the years.
 She piloted Dog Safety workshops for the Harford County School District through the Humane Society of Harford County during the mid 2000’s and appeared on several guest spots through the Harford County’s Public Access Television programming.
 Linda has also supplied testimony as a subject matter expert in court over service dog public access rights and dangerous dog issues.
-She continues to be active legislatively through the N.A.D.O.I. and within the state of Maryland.
+She continues to be active as the Legislative Chair for the National Association of Dog Obedience Instructors, and within the state of Maryland.

 Ready to Get Started?